iosebkhe/testimonial-grid/README.md

 # Frontend Mentor - Testimonial Grid Section

-This is a solution to the [NFT preview card component](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is a solution to the [Testimonial Grid Section](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview